-A: Housing Assignment letters are e-mailed to the student's Bay College e-mail address.
-For Fall semester, this occurs in early August.
-For Winter semester, this occurs in early January.
+A: Housing Assignment letters are e-mailed to the student's Bay College e-mail address beginning in mid-July, and continuing on a rolling basis.
 These will contain your specific apartment assignment, roommate names and contact information, and check-in information.
-Housing charges for the semester will also be applied at that time.
+Housing charges for the semester will also be applied at this time.

 Q: Can I have my own bedroom or apartment?

 A: Single apartments and bedrooms may be available.
 Contact the Director of Student Life at email@example.com or 906-217-4031 for more details.

 Q: When can I move in for fall semester?

-A: Student Housing will open on Friday, August 28, 2015.
-Check in begins at 8:30 AM and goes until 4:30 PM.
+A: Student Housing will open on Friday, August 25, 2017.
+Check in begins at 9:00 AM and goes until 5:00 PM.
 Residents can also check-in anytime after that by stopping by apartments 6 or 7 to check in with the Resident Assistants.
 Student Athletes - check with your coaches as your check in time may be different.